author: John Ajvide Lindqvist

 Eli (Lina Leandersson) och Oskar (Kåre Hedebrant)

 If you’ve seen either movie, you’ll come to find one of the innocent people attacked by Eli/Abby is named Virginia.
-Well this book is 480 pages long and I would say that 50 pages of writing are devoted to Virginia, her friends (victims themselves), and her love interest Lacke.
+Well, this book is 480 pages long, and I would say that 50 pages of writing are devoted to Virginia, her friends (victims themselves), and her love interest Lacke.
 This part of the overall story drove me crazy because I just didn’t care about these characters.
 There’s another boy named Tommy who spends the whole book doing whatever he can to piss people off and do drugs.
-He’s barely mentioned in either film, yet plays a crucial role in how Eli breaks free from Hakan.
-Speaking of Hakan, this is not a zombie book, this is a book about vampires.
+He’s barely mentioned in either film yet plays a crucial role in how Eli breaks free from Hakan.
+Speaking of Hakan, this is not a zombie book; this is a book about vampires.
 The way his character survives through the whole book could drive even the most patient person insane.
-Trust me when I say the films gave this entire story a more polish version, one that entertains and brings different emotions out of you.
+Trust me when I say the films gave this entire story a more polished version, one that entertains and brings different emotions out of you.
 I get that Lundqvist dragged out minor stories to fill pages, but I read this book to get a deeper story about Eli and Oskar, not everyone else who lives in Sweden.

 It was a lot of fun to see more of the story from Oskar’s point of view.
 In the book, after learning his best friend is a vampire and comes in contact with her, he’s afraid to turn into a bloodsucker himself, which was pretty amusing.
-It digs deeper into his fractured home life, how bad his relationship was with his dad, and how weak he was every time he got bullied.
-There’s one part where Oskar is hung over the train tracks as a train is coming at full speed, but is yanked away at the last second.
+It digs deeper into his fractured home life, how bad his relationship was with his dad, and how weak he was when he got bullied.
+There’s one part where Oskar is hung over the train tracks as a train is coming at full speed but is yanked away at the last second.
 That would have made for an epic sequence on film but would say that was one of the more clever ways to scare someone to death.
 I liked how ambitious he was to collect all the newspapers of the Blackberg (Sweden) killer.
 He is a clever boy who has experienced more than any 12-year-olds should ever experience in a lifetime.

 Let Me In Owen (Kodi Smit-McPhee) and Abby (Chloë Grace Moretz)

-(I went to see Let Me In on October 6, 2010, I know this because I still have the ticket stub.
-After watching the movie I went straight to the bookstore to buy the novel.
+(I went to see Let Me In on October 6, 2010; I know this because I still have the ticket stub.
+After watching the movie, I went straight to the bookstore to buy the novel.
 It only took me eight years to finally sit down and read it)